-Submittal Application ı (Please check one)
+Submittal Application (Please check one)

-☐ New Home Co☐ Remodel, Alter nstruction ration, or Addition
+☐ New Home Cons☐ Remodel, Altera

 Date: Lot:

 Owner:

 Phone:

 Address:

 Email

 Architect/Designer:

 Phone:

 Address:

 Email

 Contractor:

 Phone:

 Address:

 Email

 This application will only be considered complete when the applicable submittal packages have been provided to the DRC and the required fees have been paid.
-Two (2) copies of the written explanation for the proposed improvements, two (2) full size sets, and a pdf of the complete set of documents are required for both the Preliminary Design Review and the Final Design Review.
-A fee schedule is located in Appendix H or information on fees is available from the DRC Administrator at 541-593-4852.
+One (1) copy of the written explanation for the proposed improvements, One (1) full size set, and a pdf of the complete set of documents are required for both the Preliminary Design Review and the Final Design Review.
+A fee schedule is located in Appendix G or information on fees is available from the DRC Coordinator at 541-678-2575.